exo-addons/monitoring/README.md

 All available metrics are described with details in the following sections:

-Queries:
+Queries
 -----------------------

 ![The HQL Queries Details](https://github.com/exo-addons/monitoring/blob/master/webapps/docs/images/Queries.png)

 * Performance: the relative performance in comparison to other queries (the single query performance is estimated using avg-time*total-invocations).
 * Time in DB: the total amount of time spent inside the DB (the time is estimated using avg-time*direct-invocations.
-* Invocations: The total amount of invocations (caches & direct).
+* Invocations: The total amount of invocations (cached & direct).
 * Rows Fetched : The number of rows directly fetched from the DB.

-Collections:
+Collections
 -----------------------

 ![Collections Details](https://github.com/exo-addons/monitoring/blob/master/webapps/docs/images/Collections.png)